ptr727/NxWitness/README.md

 ### Introduction

 My initial inspiration to convert my DW Spectrum system running on a VM to docker came from [The Home Repot NxWitness](https://github.com/thehomerepot/nxwitness) project.
 I started with one GitHub docker project repository, then two, then four, and by five I decided to consolidate the various, but very similar, repositories into a single project, supporting multiple product variants.
-Unfortunately `Dockerfile` does not support `include` capabilities, so there is still some duplication between the docker build projects, but at least they are all in one place.
-I know I can use a CI pipeline to dynamically build the various containers, but static works and is easy.

-I use [Docker Hub Automated Builds](https://docs.docker.com/docker-hub/builds/) to automatically trigger, build, and publish images to [Docker Hub](https://hub.docker.com/u/ptr727).
-I kept the Docker Hub repositories and image names separate, but it would be possible to publish different products using different tags for one image, it just does not seem natural.

 I try to keep my implementations in sync with the Network Optix [reference docker project](https://github.com/networkoptix/nx_open_integrations/tree/master/docker).
 The Network Optix development team is receptive to feedback, and has made several improvements in support of docker.
 The most recent change allowed for the removal of the complicated `systemd` related modifications.

 The biggest outstanding docker challenges are hardware bound licensing, and lack of admin defined storage locations.

-The camera license keys are activated using hardware attributes of the server, that is not docker friendly, and occasionally results in activation failures.
-I would much prefer a modern approach to apply licenses to my cloud account, allowing me to run on whatever hardware I want.
-Living in the US, I have to buy my licenses from [Digital Watchdog](https://digital-watchdog.com/), and in my experience their license enforcement policy is "draconian", three activations and you have to buy a new license.
-That really means that the [Lifetime Upgrades and No Annual Agreements](https://digital-watchdog.com/dws/upgrades/) license is the lifetime of the hardware on which the license was activated.
-So let's say hardware is replaced every two years, three activations, lifetime is about six years, not much of a lifetime compared to other products that are license flexible but require maintenance or renewals.

-As for storage, the mediaserver attempts to automatically decide what storage to use, applies filesystem type and instance filtering, and blindly creates files on any storage it deems fit.
-This overly complicated logic does not work in docker, and a much simpler and reliable approach would be to allow an admin to be in control and specify exactly what storage to be used.
-I really do not understand what the reasons were for building complicated decision logic, instead of being like all other servers that use storage and let the admin define the storage locations.

-All in, Nx Witness is in my experience still the lightest on resources with good features VMS/NVR I've used, and with docker support, is great to run in my home lab.

 ### Products